ryangriffinau/sandbox-stripe-subscriptions/NOTES.md

 - annual: price_1IIg1VCjVSJMhXRIaybpJY38

 2. Add 2 new environment variables in Netlify:
-STRIPE_DEFAULT_PRICE_PLAN, which contains the API ID for the Free plan STRIPE_SECRET_KEY, which contains Stripe secret key
+- STRIPE_DEFAULT_PRICE_PLAN, which contains the API ID for the Free plan
+- STRIPE_SECRET_KEY, which contains Stripe secret key
+3. npm install stripe
+4. create handler to auto create new customer with each sign up

 ## Test Environ